banjopickin/women_workforce/edited.md

 **Category Four**

-Women in this category are more likely to have children early, grow up in low-income familiesm abd their highest education is less than high school.
+Women in this category are more likely to have children early, grow up in low-income families, and their highest education is less than high school.

 **Category Five**